Fang20031-Coding/UAT-Global-Server/README.md

 ### Hint/Skills hunting
 - Raise the score of hints.
 This way the bot will always take the training with hints in them
   ![alt text](docs/hintHunting.png)
-- If you want to bot to select a certain event option to get a skill ur going to have to diy it for now
+- If you want to bot to select a certain event option scroll to the bottom of task creation
-  > Head over to UAT-Global-Server\resource\umamusume\data\event_data.json
-  > Ctrl F find your event
-  > Increase one of the stat gain to a very big number
-  > Then that choice should get picked all the time
+  > Expand Skill List
+  > Search For Your Event
+  > Select Event Choice
   ![alt text](docs/huntHint.png)
-  > Save a backup so it doesn't get overwritten when the repo gets updated

 ### STRUGGLING WITH THE CAREER
 #### Early game stat gain is too low